6 Ways to Warm Up Your Winter Cocktail Menu

 - Sangria: When pairing foods with sangria, it’s important to think about what will cut through and complement your sangria’s sweetness.
 Offer savory meats like steak or grilled chicken paired with charred vegetables.
 Additionally, fatty foods such as olive oil and avocado work well to counteract the wine’s acidity.

 Whether you’re preparing a menu for an upcoming winter wedding, or you’re just looking for a tasty way to keep your customers warm, this list includes a diverse and inclusive set of cocktails.
 Stick to the classics when preparing each recipe, or try putting a unique spin on an old favorite.
+And if cocktails are not your thing, try some winter beers instead.
 With these drink ideas and food pairings, your bar or restaurant’s menu should be set until spring.